mtompkins/hardware-hints/filesystems/BTRFS/README.md

 ![emblem](https://img.shields.io/badge/project-passive-lightgrey.svg) ![emblem](https://img.shields.io/badge/kernel-4.6.0-brightgreen.svg) ![emblem](https://img.shields.io/badge/btrfs--progs-4.5.3-brightgreen.svg)

+#[UPDATE 8-3-16] Removal of BTRFS
+As per the notice provided by the BTRFS developers on the mailing list and in consideration of the recommendation that raid 5/6 is now negatively recommended, at this time I will be decommissioning all BTRFS filesystems.
+This folder will be maintained for future use in its current state.

 # Maintenance utilities and scripts for BTRFS

 >BTRFS is **under heavy development** and as such users of the filesystem are urged (read: required) to stay as close to the most recent kernel